ArvindAROO/ActivationFunctions-in-C/README.md

 A repository contains some of the activation functions used in ML implemented in C

-Activation functions are the functions used in CNN's - a type of Neural Networks for finding out which neuron to fire and e=which not to.
+Activation functions are the functions used in CNN's - a type of Neural Networks for finding out which neuron to fire and which not to.

 This repository as of now contains ReLU and Sigmoid functions.